oracle-livelabs/goldengate/goldengate-microservices23ai/prepare-consoles/prepare-consoles.md

 # Connect and prepare databases
 ## Introduction

-This lab walks you through the steps to launch the Oracle GoldenGate 23ai Microservices WebUI, create new user administrators, and create Path Connections.
+This lab walks you through the steps to launch the Oracle GoldenGate 23ai Microservices WebUI, create a connection to a source database, add transaction information, add a checkpoint table, add a heartbeat table, and create a custom-managed profile in the Oracle GoldenGate East and West 23ai Microservices WebUI.

-You will log in to the Oracle GoldenGate 23ai Microservices WebUI for both the West and East console to perform a replication process on both deloyments.
-You will create a user on the target deployment so it can be used to log in the other source deployment and make changes.
-You will also create a Path Connection to create an alias user for the target deployment which will be used for bidirection on both deployments.

-Estimated time: 30 minutes
+Estimated time: 20 minutes

+### About DB Connections

+DB Connections is a database login credential that allows you to connect to a database and manage Checkpoint Tables, Transaction Information, and a Heartbeat Table.

+### About Checkpoint table and Trandata

+A Checkpoint table is created to add fault tolerance to the replication process.
+GoldenGate Extract and Replicat processes record their read and write positions to maintain a record of their read position in the trail for recovery purposes.
+Trandata enables the unconditional logging of the primary key and the conditional supplemental logging of all unique and foreign keys of the specified table.

+### About Heartbeat tables

+Heartbeat tables monitor lag throughout the data replication cycle.
+Automatic heartbeats are sent from each source database into the replication streams by updating the records in a heartbeat seed table and a heartbeat table and constructing a heartbeat history record.

+### About Managed Process Profiles

+A Custom-managed profile provides the name of the auto start and auto restart profile.
+You can select the default or custom options.

 ### Objectives

 In this lab, you will:
 * Log in to the Oracle GoldenGate 23ai Microservices WebUI
-* Create New User Administrators
+* Create a Connection to the East and West Source database
+* Add transaction data, a checkpoint table, and a heartbeat table
-* Create Path Connections
+* Create a custom-managed Profile

 ## Task 1: Add DB Connection to East database